viant/bqtail/deployment/README.md

 The following google storage layout is used to deploy and operate serverless data ingestion with  BqTail:

+To manage low CF latency (under 100ms at 50%): config, operational and dispatch bucket have to be in the same location as BqTail/BqDispatch cloud function.
+Trigger bucket should be Multi region, so data to BigQuery flows even if one region goes down.
+In case of emergency you can easily redeploy BqTail to unaffected region and resume data ingestion with Multi region trigger bucket.

 ##### Configuration bucket

 This bucket stores all configuration files: